wombleton/gitlaw-nz/acts/H/Human Rights Act 1993.md

     when that refusal or requirement is in breach of any of the provisions of [Part 2][51].

-    (2) Every person who commits an offence against this section is liable on summary conviction to a fine not exceeding $3,000\.
+    (2) Every person who commits an offence against this section is liable on conviction to a fine not exceeding $3,000\.

     (3) In this section the term _vehicle_ includes a vessel, an aircraft, or a hovercraft.

     Compare: 1971 No 150 s 24; 1977 No 49 s 86

+    Section 134(2): amended, on 1 July 2013, by [section 413][360] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 135 No prosecution without Attorney-General's consent